Nobody is born a perfect leader.

 - Connecting genuinely with a diverse group of people to gain new information and build support for their team’s — and stakeholders’ — goals.

-6. Focus on What’s Right, Not What’s Easy
+6. Integrity: Focus on What’s Right, Not What’s Easy.

-With leadership comes responsibility — to always act on what’s right, rather than what’s easy or self-serving.
+With leadership comes responsibility — to act always based on what’s right, rather than what’s easy or self-serving.
 Strong leaders have flipped their focus from themselves to how their actions could affect their team, the organization, and everyone involved.

-- When making important decisions, ask, “What would Mom (or other important figures in your life) think about this?”
+- Consider carefully: When making important decisions, ask, “What would Mom (or other important figures in your life) think about this?”

 - Be honest about what you can and can’t do — and when you can deliver.

-- Don’t let a relationship, time pressure, or monetary rewards cloud your judgment.
+- Don’t let anything cloud your judgement: Not a relationship, time pressure, or monetary rewards.
 Take yourself out of the equation to fully understand the consequences of any decision.